Home of Australian Grassroots Cricket

 Last edited:

-ET inductees Louis Smith, Lachlan Clark, Tom Dwyer are currently playing their first Second X1 match for their state.
+ET inductees Louis Smith, Ethan Clark, Tom Dwyer are currently playing their first Second X1 match for their state.
 Of the three I am only familiar with Louis Smith who scored a 200 for his club at a very young 16 years of age.
-He is a tall all rounder who also bowls seam and swing.
+He is a tall all rounder who also bowls seam and swing at decent pace.
 A huge prospect for Tassie cricket in my view.

 Did I already mention this kid?